2018 Macau Masters

-The 2018 Macau Masters was a non-ranking team and six-red snooker variant invitational event that took place on 24 and 25 October 2018.
+The 2018 Macau Masters was a non-ranking team and six-red snooker invitational event that took place on 24 and 25 October 2018.
 The event's team event was made up of two teams of four, competing in six games, with Team B defeating Team A with a score of 5–1.
 The event's six red singles knockout tournament was won by Barry Hawkins.

 Prize Fund

 The event had a total prize fund of $100,000 awarded as follows: